BlessCSS/grunt-bless/README.md

 #### Default Options ####

-The default options will split the files and add a cache-buster paramter.
+The default options will split the files and add a cache-buster parameter.
 Just as the defaults for `blessc` are.

 ```js
 grunt.initConfig({